 A miniature sleigh, tiny reindeer, a little driver.
 Little.

-Clement Clarke Moore, who wrote the poem for his six kids, goes on about all the little things.
-The protagonist hears on the roof, “the prancing and pawing of each little hoof,” then describes Santa: “His droll little mouth was drawn up like a bow,” and “He had a broad face and a little round belly.”
+Clement Clarke Moore, who wrote the poem for children, goes on about all the little things.
+The protagonist hears on the roof, “the prancing and pawing of each little hoof,” and then describes Santa: “His droll little mouth was drawn up like a bow,” and “He had a broad face and a little round belly.”

 And, the coup de grâce: “He was chubby and plump, a right jolly old elf.”